cogniboticslab/triags/README.md

 # Results

-See more results in the paper and supplemental documents.
+See more results in the paper and supplemental documents (will be released soon).

 ## Quatitative Results
 <p align="center">